 My PhD program includes the core economics PhD sequence with additional social and natural science training.
+I do research on environmental, health, and public economics.

 From 2021-2022, I served as the Climate Staff Economist at the White House Council of Economic Advisers.